M10241024/Phi-Programming-Launguage/README.md

 All functions return `null` by default.

-Functions whith zero arguments don't actualy exist - you can create one but it will just evaluate to its return value:
+Functions whith zero arguments don't actualy exist - you can create one but it will just equivalent to its return value:
 ```
 function() {return 5} == 5
 ```